Need to talk? Call 1800 882 436.

 • Put some music on, try humming, singing a song or reading to your baby.
 The sound of your voice may be enough to soothe them.

-• Hand them to another trusted adult.
-Have a break from the intensity of your baby's crying.
+You can also hand them to another trusted adult, to have a break from your baby's crying.

 No long-term harm is done when healthy babies have short term periods of crying.
-What's important is that parents do what they can to provide calm reassurance.
+It’s important for parents to help keep things calm and make their baby feel safe.

 Tips to settle a crying baby - video